leo-arch/pacfree/README.md

        # pacman -Sy

-7. List the packages contained in the libre repo:
+7. List the packages contained in the `[libre]` repo:

        $ pacman -Sl libre

 8. DECIDE whether you want to install some of these pacakges.
 I you so decide, let pacman know which repo contains the package you want to install.
 Why?
 Because some packages in the `[libre]` repo have the same name as its non-free version.
-For example, the free/libre version of midori is named -just like the non-free version- "midori", in the libre repo.
+For example, the free/libre version of midori is named in the `[libre]` repo -just like the non-free version- "midori".

        # pacman -S libre/midori

-Of course, it's far from perfect, but it's better than nothing.